Theater

 20-movement work for chamber orchestra

 In 2001, the same acting company that commissioned me to write the music for The Crucible, asked me to write the music for an adaptation of Robert Grave's "I, Claudius."
 It wasn't a high-budget production and no one made a dime (not even me), but it involved a huge cast, mostly amateurs, and was performed in one of the largest theaters in Lima.
 I was very pleased with the result at the time, but have since become very critical of the music.
-However, what's done is done, and I have to include this piece in my catalog, if only for the fact that I was able to write almost 50 minutes of music, a great feat for an amateur composer, I think.
+However, what's done is done, and I have to include this piece in my catalog, if only for the fact that I was able to write almost 50 minutes of music, a great feat for an amateur composer, in my humble opinion.

 Duration: c.a.
 50'